phyhouhou/SpringboardProjects/SecondCapstoneProject/2ndCapstoneProjectFinalReport/SecondCapstoneFinalReport/2ndCapstoneProject_FinalReport.md

 The above figure indicates that the longer the character length of a review the lower the score tends to be.

-Visualize the distribution of length of review strings by review label.
+Visualize the distribution of length of review strings by 'label'.

 ![png](img/output_71_0.png)